 Finally, wash the embryos three times in separate drops of M2 medium to remove sucrose [1] and incubate them under conditions appropriate for the species for at least 1 hour before use [2].

 Talent transferring embryos through three sequential M2 medium drops.

+SCOPE: Close-up view of the recovered embryos through stereomicroscope

 Talent placing embryos in an incubator.